 are double-crossed by the greedy director of space exploration who leads the astronaut to his death in order to gain sympathy and money for his organization.

 Years later the astronaut comes back with stories about aliens and plans of revenge, while his daughter and her super-horny boyfriend help.
 Features,

-among other things, an extremely bizarre planet where creatures are individual body parts who fight amongst themselves, sex with an alien nose,
+among other things, an extremely bizarre planet where creatures are individual body parts that fight amongst themselves, sex with an alien nose, sex with

-sex with mutated animals in space, gory massacres by cute and vicious mutant aliens, raunch, twisted humor and insane, violent fun.
-One of Plympton's
+mutated animals in space, gory massacres by cute and vicious mutant aliens, raunch, twisted humor and bizarre, violent fun.
+This is amongst the most

 A musician is trying to write a tune for the mean, commercial Mr. Mega and is in love with Mega's secretary.
 While on his way to an important meeting

 with the unfinished tune, he has a series of crazy adventures that teach him how to write a tune with feeling.
 Adventures include a singing hamburger, the